-Your pension will be the rate of pension you have at the date of your death, and therefore include, for example, any enhancements for Incapacity and any reductions for other early payment.
+Your pension will be the pension you have in payment at the date of your death, and will therefore for example include any enhancements for Full Incapacity.

-However, if you commuted part of your pension in order to provide a lump sum on retirement or surrendered for extra survivor's pension, this commutation or surrender will be ignored for the purposes of calculating your Children's pension.
+However, if you commuted part of your pension in order to provide a larger lump sum on retirement or surrendered extra survivor's pensions, this commutation or surrender will be ignored for the purposes of calculating your Children's pension.